Samrajyam: Post-production

 Jayabharathi's house in Chennai and the Thiruvananthapuram airport served as the film's primary shooting locations.
 Jayanan Vincent, who had previously worked with Jomon on several projects, was the cinematographer.
 The initial scenes filmed featured Madhu and Srividya, with Mammootty joining the shoot a week later.
 According to Jomon, Mammootty frequently called Madhu to check on the progress of the production.

 Principal photography was completed in 28 days on a budget of ₹6.5 million.

 The film did not feature any songs, relying solely on a background score.
 Ilaiyaraaja was Jomon's first choice for composer, though he was one of the busiest in South India at the time.
 Jomon and Hassan met Ilaiyaraaja at Prasad Studios in Chennai to discuss the project.
 After meeting them, Ilaiyaraaja expressed interest, watched the film the following day, and, impressed by it, postponed work on a Sivaji Productions venture to begin composing for Samrajyam immediately.

 Release

 Reception

 The film received positive reviews from critics, with particular praise for its direction and technical aspects.

 Box office

 The film performed moderately well in Kerala, but achieved significant commercial success in Andhra Pradesh.

-The film ran for over 100 days at several theatres in Andhra Pradesh and remains one of the longest-running Malayalam films in the state after Commissioner.
+The film ran for over 400 days at several theatres in Andhra Pradesh and remains one of the longest-running Malayalam films in the state.
 It completed 50 days in 25 centres and 100 days in 9 centres across Andhra Pradesh, earning a final share of ₹80 million.
 In Kerala, it opened with record-breaking initial collections and completed a silver jubilee run in major centres.